fraterenz/rustlings/NOTES.md

 Rust is a statically typed language.
 The compiler can usually infer what type we want to use based on the value and how we use it.
 In cases when many types are possible, must annotate otherwise compiler error.

-**Tuples** have fixed lenght.
-Can be unpacked as in python. python `__getitem__` is `.`
+**Tuples** have fixed length.
+Can be unpacked as in python.
+Python `__getitem__` is `.`

-**Arrays** have fixed lenght.
+**Arrays** have fixed length.
 They have all elements of the same type.
 Array’s type by using square brackets, and within the brackets include the type of each element, a semicolon, and then the number of elements in the array.
-You can init an arry like this `let a = [3;5]` that will create an array of 5 elements, all 3s.  python `__getitem__` is `[]` like in python.
+You can init an array like this `let a = [3;5]` that will create an array of 5 elements, all 3s.
+Python `__getitem__` is `[]` like in python.
 Invalid indexing (like out of bound) does not result in compilation error but in panicking (runtime error).
 This is the first example of Rust’s safety principles in action.
 In many low-level languages, this kind of check is not done, and when you provide an incorrect index, invalid memory can be accessed.
 Rust protects you against this kind of error by immediately exiting instead of allowing the memory access and continuing :).
 Iterating on arrays, see loops section.

 **range:** `(1..4)`

 **strings:** are mutable, != literals which are not.
-E.g. `let mut s = String::from("hello");` is string used when we dont know the value while coding. `let s = "hello";` is a litteral, immutable, like C++ if I remember correctly.
+E.g. `let mut s = String::from("hello");` is string used when we don't know the value while coding. `let s = "hello";` is a literal, immutable, like C++ if I remember correctly.

 ## 3.3 Functions